benhoyt/merovius.github.io/jekyll/_posts/2014-08-12-applying-permutation-in-constant.markdown

 ---
 layout: post
 title: "Applying permutation in constant space (and linear time)"
+tldr: "A mildly interesting algorithmic problem and my solution to it."
+tags: ["golang", "programming"]
 date: 2014-08-12 11:10:21
 ---
 I stumbled upon a mildly interesting problem yesterday: Given an Array a and a